CINCINNATI -- With a rich history of stars signed from other countries, these are the Reds' top five international prospects of all time:

 5) Raisel Iglesias, 2014

 Following the success they had with Chapman, the Reds looked to another Cuban defector when they signed the right-handed Iglesias to a seven-year, $27 million contract with an additional $5 million bonus.
 Iglesias went straight to the Major Leagues in 2015, and he was their Opening Day starter in ’16.
 Shoulder issues required his move to the bullpen that same season.
-He became Cincinnati’s full-time closer in ’17, and he has notched 92 saves over the past three seasons -- fourth most in the Major Leagues.
-Iglesias has a 3.17 ERA in 252 career games.
+He became Cincinnati’s full-time closer in ’17, He became Cincinnati’s full-time closer in ’17, and he notched 100 saves over the past four seasons -- fifth-most in the Major Leagues.
+Iglesias had a 3.15 ERA in 274 career games for the Reds, who traded him to the Angels on Dec.
+7, 2020.